erithmetic/weimar-project/collections/_ddg01/02-girlboy.md

 In school, Selma was still had problems, except in gymnastics.

 Fall came, and with it those eerie weeks in which rumors stirred in Poland of the quick collapse of the glorious German guns.
-One day, Selma's parents spoke with a neighborhood guest about the coming New Order in Europe.
+One day, Selma's parents spoke with their guest about the coming New Order in Europe.

 "Are you going to give us back Poznań?" asked the father.
 The daughter, who was sitting on the branch of an apple tree, heard the words, slid down, and with fiery eyes said to the three, "just Poznań?
 We're going to get all the land that was ever Polish.
 They'll draw a straight line from Wrocław to Szczecin and that'll be Germany's new border!"